maxthemillion/challenge/readme.md

 ## Approach

 I spent most of the time trying to understand the structure and shape of the data.
 Results of that process are documented in `./src/challenge.ipynb`.
-The most important findings are summarized below
+An interactive version of that notebook is hosted at https://github.com/maxthemillion/challenge.
+I recommend to use the latter as the preview in github does not render all charts correctly.
+The most important findings and further steps that could be taken are summarized below.

 ### Assumptions/Findings:
 * Data originates from manually controlled production process